NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Classification.markdown

 </table>

 ## Availability
-Availability is expressed in terms of estimated time to recover from any failure.
+Availability is expressed in terms of an estimated time to recover from any failure.

 <table class="classification classification--small">
   <tr>